Dalarna County (Riksdag constituency)

 Dalarna County (Dalarnas Län) is one of the 29 multi-member constituencies of the Riksdag, the national legislature of Sweden.
 The constituency was established as Kopparberg County in 1970 when the Riksdag changed from a bicameral legislature to a unicameral legislature.
 It was renamed Dalarna County in 1998.
 It is conterminous with the county of Dalarna.
 The constituency currently elects nine of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
-At the 2022 general election it had 221,344 registered electors.
+At the 2026 general election it had 223,713 registered electors.

 Electoral system

 Dalarna County currently elects nine of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
 Constituency seats are allocated using the modified Sainte-Laguë method.
 Only parties that reach the 4% national threshold and parties that receive at least 12% of the vote in the constituency compete for constituency seats.
-Supplementary leveling seats may also be allocated at the constituency level to parties that reach the 4% national threshold.
+Supplementary levelling seats may also be allocated at the constituency level to parties that reach the 4% national threshold.